Seville Cathedral opening hours, tickets and Giralda visitor guide

 Guided visits and premium formats

-The official Cathedral page also points to several guided formats, which is important because English search intent often splits in two directions.
-Some visitors want the cheapest access with clear timing.
+The official Cathedral page also points to several guided formats, which is important because visitors often split in two directions.
+Some want the cheapest access with clear timing.
 Others are specifically looking for a deeper interpretation of the monument and are willing to pay more for a guided route that helps them decode the space.

 According to that official planning page, guided visit formats are estimated at around 90 minutes and priced from 20,00 € online or 21,00 € at ticket office, plus online booking fees where applicable.